 Do I need to attend class?
 If it is on the computer, why can't I do this at home?

 You must attend class.
 While much of the MATD 0421 coursework is completed on a computer, it is not a distance learning (online) class.
-Mini lectures, activities, and written tests are required and will help you master concepts.
+Written tests are required and will help you master concepts.

-Can I really go at my own pace?
+Can I really go at an individualized pace?

 Absolutely.
 To learn the material you need to spend a minimum amount of time on coursework each week.
 Once you master an objective, you move on.
 A student may be able to complete more than one level in a semester.

 If you cannot complete the coursework by the end of the semester, you can continue where you left off the next semester.
 You won’t need to restart the course from the beginning as you would in a traditional lecture class.